tasinhoque/class-notes/high-performance-database-system/class-work-week-4.md

 ## Question 11-1

 a.
-Intra-operation parallelism: There will be a single join operation.
+Intra-operation parallelism: There will be a single join operation running in multiple processors in parallel.

 Inter-operation parallelism: We'll divide the 30 nodes into 3 groups.
 If we assume they are m1, m2 and m3, the execution will look like this:

-temp1 = m1 + m2
+temp1 = m1 join m2

-res = temp1 + m3
+res = temp1 join m3

 ## Question 11-2